wonderbird/wonderbird.github.io/_pages/software-crafting/codescene.md

 ### Troubleshooting

+- [Java Memory Configuration](https://docs.enterprise.codescene.io/versions/4.5.0/getting-started/installation.html#configure-the-available-memory) - RAM is critical!
+The JVM should have 50-60% of a 4 GB machine or 300-500 MB in a kubernetes pod.

+- [Enable full stack traces](https://docs.enterprise.codescene.io/versions/4.5.0/getting-started/installation.html#avoid-missing-stack-traces) - ensure that full stack traces are printed to facilitate troubleshooting java exceptions.

 - [DB Performance](https://docs.enterprise.codescene.io/versions/4.5.0/getting-started/installation.html#external-db-performance) - hints addressing the performance (the DB is usually not a bottleneck).

-- [Enable full stack traces](https://docs.enterprise.codescene.io/versions/4.5.0/getting-started/installation.html#avoid-missing-stack-traces) - ensure that full stack traces are printed to facilitate troubleshooting java exceptions.

 ### References